 Before you can evaluate and implement a digital procurement platform, it’s important to have a firm understanding of digital procurement itself.
 In the broadest sense, digital procurement is the strategic implementation of transformative (sometimes referred to as disruptive) technologies to shift procurement away from a traditionally reactive cost-savings model and toward a proactive model focused on generating savings, innovation, and value through systemic procurement transformation.

-Procurement organisations are built on managing spend, supply chains, and supplier risk and relationships.
-Digital procurement (sometimes called electronic procurement or, more often, eProcurement) is used to transform these three functions in key ways in order to maximise their effectiveness and introduce new benefits, such as innovation and improved strategic planning and decision making through analysis of procurement data.
-Digital procurement solutions centralise and streamline your entire software environment, and connect to your existing enterprise resource planning (ERP), accounting, marketing, and other software to both improve data quality and provide a more intuitive user experience for your team.
+Procurement organizations are built on managing spend, supply chains, and supplier risk and relationships.
+Digital procurement (sometimes called electronic procurement or, more often, eProcurement) is used to transform these three functions in key ways in order to maximize their effectiveness and introduce new benefits, such as innovation and improved strategic planning and decision making through analysis of procurement data.
+Digital procurement solutions centralize and streamline your entire software environment, and connect to your existing enterprise resource planning (ERP), accounting, marketing, and other software to both improve data quality and provide a more intuitive user experience for your team.

 A range of established and emerging digital technologies are leveraged to support this data-driven model for procurement: